 4. The tracker (ndtrack executable) runs discovery on the target device, writing results to a .disco file.
-For Oracle, the discovery process tries to identify one or more paths for \$ORACLE_HOME, using all of these platform-dependent methods in order (and combining the resulting dataset):
+For Oracle, the discovery process tries to identify one or more paths for \$ORACLE\HOME, using all of these platform-dependent methods in order (and combining the resulting dataset):

-UNIX-like platforms - Oracle discovery Windows platforms - Oracle discovery The tracker scans the file system for any oracle executables.
-This scan honors the global settings for file system scans in the File Inventory section of the Inventory Settings page of the web interface, which may limit search paths or even disable file scanning entirely.
-1. The tracker looks for a registry entry under HKLM\ SOFTWARE\Wow6432Node\Oracle\ (or, on 32-bit systems, HKLM\SOFTWARE\Oracle\).
-On success, this returns the %ORACLE_HOME% path.
-On success, this search returns the file path (\$ORACLE_HOME) and the executable ID.
-2. The tracker looks for an oratab file (installed in either /etc or /var/opt/oracle during database installation).
-On success, this provides the \$ORACLE_HOME path, the executable ID for the oracle executable, and the System ID (SID) for each database instance listed in the oratab file.
+UNIX-like platforms - Oracle discovery

+- 1. The tracker scans the file system for any oracle executables. - This scan honors the global settings for file system scans in the File Inventory section of the Inventory Settings page of the web interface, which may limit search paths or even disable file scanning entirely. - On success, this search returns the file path (\$ORACLE HOME) and the executable ID.

+Windows platforms - Oracle discovery

+The tracker looks for a registry entry under HKLM\ SOFTWARE\Wow6432Node\Oracle\ (or, on 32-bit systems, HKLM\SOFTWARE\Oracle\).
+On success, this returns the %ORACLE\HOME% path.

+- 2. The tracker looks for an oratab file (installed in either /etc or /var/opt/oracle during database installation).
+On success, this provides the \$ORACLE\HOME path, the executable ID for the oracle executable, and the System ID (SID) for each database instance listed in the oratab file.
+(See also note below.) - 2.
+The tracker interrogates the Windows Service Control Manager.
+On success, this provides the %ORACLE\HOME% path, the System ID (SID) for the database instance running in that process, and the name of the related Oracle listener. - 3.
+The tracker examines process listings for matches to ora\smon\\.
+On success, this provides the \$ORACLE\HOME path and/or the executable ID for the oracle executable, as well as the SID for the running database instance and the user account running it.
 (See also note below.)
-2. The tracker interrogates the Windows Service Control Manager.
-On success, this provides the %ORACLE_HOME% path, the System ID (SID) for the database instance running in that process, and the name of the related Oracle listener.
-3. The tracker examines process listings for matches to ora_smon.
-On success, this provides the \$ORACLE_HOME path and/or the executable ID for the oracle executable, as well as the SID for the running database instance and the user account running it.
-(See also note below.)

 (No step 3 for Windows.)

 4. The tracker examines process listings for tnslsnr.
-On success, this provides the \$ORACLE_HOME path, the executable ID for the oracle executable, the name of the related Oracle listener, and the user account running the listener.
+On success, this provides the \$ORACLE\HOME path, the executable ID for the oracle executable, the name of the related Oracle listener, and the user account running the listener.

 (No step 4 for Windows.)

-Note: If a symbolic link was used in the \$ORACLE_HOME path to start a particular Oracle database instance on a UNIX-like platform, this can 'hide' the database instance from inventory collection by the locally-installed tracker (ndtrack component).
+Note: If a symbolic link was used in the \$ORACLE\HOME path to start a particular Oracle database instance on a UNIX-like platform, this can 'hide' the database instance from inventory collection by the locally-installed tracker (ndtrack component).
 To ensure inventory collection from a database instance started with a symbolic link, use either (or both) of the following workarounds:

-- You can ensure that the Oracle home specified in the /etc/oratab file represents the ORACLE_HOME path used to start the database instance. - The account running the database instance (say OSUser4OracLe) may set an environment variable within its login profile specifying the ORACLE_HOME path (including the symbolic link) which was used to start the database instance.
-To test this setting, the following command should display the correct ORACLE_HOME path:
+- You can ensure that the Oracle home specified in the /etc/oratab file represents the ORACLE\HOME path used to start the database instance. - The account running the database instance (say OSUser4OracLe) may set an environment variable within its login profile specifying the ORACLE\HOME path (including the symbolic link) which was used to start the database instance.
+To test this setting, the following command should display the correct ORACLE\HOME path:

-su -OSUser40racle -c "echo \\$ORACLE_HOME"
+su -OSUser40racle -c "echo \\$ORACLE HOME"